 Employers and individuals offering employment/entrepreneurial opportunities based on a pyramid or multi-level networking structure requiring or encouraging the recruitment of others who recruit others and so on to sell products and services will not be permitted to recruit with or attend career fairs sponsored by the Engineering Career Center.

 Engineering Career Center staff conducts thorough research on each employer registration that is submitted via eCONNECTION.
 The Engineering Career Center reserves the right to decline or disable an employer account at any time and/or that has reoccurring negative employee reviews posted online.

 Third Party Agency Defined

-A third party agency is an organization that recruits candidates for part-time or full-time employment opportunities on behalf of other organizations rather than for their own internal hiring needs.
+A third party agency is an organization that recruits candidates for part-time or full-time employment opportunities on behalf of other organizations rather than for its own internal hiring needs.

 The UH Engineering Career Center adheres to the policies defined in the NACE Principles for Professional Practice.
 Our office requires employers and 3rd party recruiting agencies to adhere to the following guidelines:

 - Positions must disclose that you are a 3rd party recruiter, preferably at the beginning of the job description/posting.
 Example: This job posting is from a Third Party Agency.